21clurs/Tweeter/README.md

 - Challenges with understanding how to use the Twitter API at first, this got better as I used it more
 - I didn't completely understand delegates and tried using them nonetheless, probably causing a lot of my delegate functions to be kind of pointless.
 I think I have a better understanding of them now, so I would definitely like to go back and fix these if I have the chance.
+- Lots of bugs with retweeting/unretweeting and liking/unliking tweets, especially as one toggles between the timeline view and the detail view.
+I need to keep testing for those.

 ## Credits